-A level higher than 100% of the institutional average.
+• A level higher than 100% of the institutional average.

 Specify the percentage:

-Other
+○ Other

 Specify:

-Institutional Cost Limit.
-Pursuant to 42 CFR 441.301(a)(3), the State refuses entrance to the waiver to any otherwise eligib individual when the State reasonably expects that the cost of the home and community-based services furnished to that individual would exceed 100% of the cost of the level of care specified for the waiver.
-Complete Items B-2-b and B-2-c.
-Cost Limit Lower Than Institutional Costs.
-The State refuses entrance to the waiver to any otherwise qualified individual when the State reasonably expects that the cost of home and community-based services furnished to that individual would exceed the following amount specified by the State that is less than the cost of a level of care specified for the waiver.
+0 Institutional Cost Limit.
+Pursuant to 42 CFR 441.301(a)(3), the State refuses entrance to the waiver to any otherwise eligible individual when the State reasonably expects that the cost of the home and community-bas services furnished to that individual would exceed 100% of the cost of the level of care specified for the waiv Complete Items B-2-b and B-2-c .

+0 Cost Limit Lower Than Institutional Costs.
+The State refuses entrance to the waiver to any otherwise qualified individual when the State reasonably expects that the cost of home and community-based services furnished to that individual would exceed the following amount specified by the State that is less than the cost a level of care specified for the waiver.

 Specify the basis of the limit, including evidence that the limit is sufficient to assure the health and welfare of waiver participants.
 Complete Items B-2-b and B-2-c.

-, The cost limit specified by the State is (select one):
+The cost limit specified by the State is (select one):

-O The following dollar amount:
+• The following dollar amount:

 Specify dollar amount:

 The dollar amount (select one)

-Is adjusted each year that the waiver is in effect by applying the following formula:
+\bigcirc Is adjusted each year that the waiver is in effect by applying the following formula:

 Specify the formula:

 May be adjusted during the period the waiver is in effect.
-The State will submit a waiver amendment to
+The State will submit a waiver

-CMS to adjust the dollar amount.
+amendment to CMS to adjust the dollar amount.

-The following percentage that is less than 100% of the institutional average:

 Specify percent:

-Other:
+O Other:

 Specify:

-Appendix x B: Participant Access and Eligibility
+ndi x B: Participant Access and Eligibility

-· B-2: Individual Cost Limit (2 of 2)
+B-2: Individual Cost Limit (2 of 2)

-Answers pro ovided in Appendix B-2-a indicate that you do not need to complete this section.
+Answers provided in Appendix B-2-a indicate that you do not need to complete this section.

 b.
-Meth proce nod of Implementation of the Individual Cost Limit.
-When an individual cost limit is specified in Item B-2-a, specify the edures that are followed to determine in advance of waiver entrance that the individual's health and welfare can be assured with ost limit:
+Method of Implementation of the Individual Cost Limit.
+When an individual cost limit is specified in Item B-2-a, specify the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare can be assured within the cost limit: